krnsk0/krnsk0.dev/src/data/blog/skyscraper_2.md

   </tbody>
 </table>

-First we'll need to generate a list of valid sequences for these cells— that is, sequences which don't contain repeated values and which are allowed by the clues:
+First we'll need to generate a list of valid sequences for these cells-- that is, sequences which don't contain repeated values and which are allowed by the clues:

 <div class="sequence-list">
 <span>1-3-2-4</span>